Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 I2C requires 4 wires for communication- Positive voltage, Ground, SDA, and SCL.
 SDA stands for Serial Data.
 This wire sends the bits to communicate between two or more entities.
 SCL stands for Serial Clock.
 This wire is responsible for the synchronization of data.

-Connect your Raspberry Pi Pico/Pico W to the 128×64 SSD1306 OLED display module as shown below.
+Connect your Raspberry Pi Pico/Pico W to the SSD1306 OLED display module as shown below.

-Raspberry Pi Pico OLED Display Schematic
+Schematic of Raspberry Pi Pico with SSD1306 OLED display module

 Pin-to-Pin connection details: